agile

 Royce's SDLC

-Now, if you are one to read the words and not just look at the pretty pictures you will see references to "Prototyping", "Testing" and "Involving the Customer" which I personally don't recall being mentioned during the course and to the current me it also feels a little "agile-y".
-There is also a long section on documentation (Step 2) of which Royce has very fond of but then he was also dealing with spaceflight and probably peoples' lives.
+Now, if you are one to read the words and not just look at the pretty pictures, you will see references to "Prototyping", "Testing" and "Involving the Customer" which I personally don't recall being mentioned during the course and to the current me it also feels a little "agile-y".
+There is also a long section on documentation (Step 2), which Royce was very fond of, but then he was also dealing with spaceflight and probably people's lives.
 It is interesting to read that even 40 years ago, developers and documentation didn't seem to mix well, actually I think it is people and documentation don't mix and something that we thankfully do less of nowadays and have instead replaced it with living documentation such as wikis and backlogs.

 Has anyone actually worked on a waterfall project?

-I also had the chance recently to reflect over my resume, something that was long overdue, and that brought back a lot of memories about the projects I worked on, what practices we used then, and whether I would call those projects waterfall or something else.
-My first software development roles were at firms where hardware was part of the product and those engineers I worked with definitely iterated over their designs so it felt right to me that we did the same with software.
-All the big projects were somewhat iterative in nature, new features being added with regular releases.
-The first time I recall seeing a "big" specification was when I was on a UK government project in 2003-2005 (EU emissions trading, Kyoto protocol) but even then the development team was trying to use agile processes under the hood; not perfectly admittedly, we were just learning to do the agile-walk.
+I also had the chance recently to reflect on my resume, something that was long overdue, and that brought back a lot of memories about the projects I worked on, what practices we used then, and whether I would call those projects waterfall or something else.
+My first software development roles were at firms where hardware was part of the product, and those engineers I worked with definitely iterated over their designs, so it felt right to me that we did the same with software.
+All the big projects were somewhat iterative, with new features added through regular releases.
+The first time I recall seeing a "big" specification was when I was on a UK government project in 2003-2005 (EU emissions trading, Kyoto protocol), but even then, the development team was trying to use agile processes under the hood; not perfectly, admittedly, we were just learning to do the agile-walk.

-Some people claim to have done waterfall as I often get to see resumes with "skills: waterfall, agile, ..." etc but I do wonder if waterfall is an actual real-life process or if it is just used as a placeholder for when the SDLC is heavy-process, not-agile.
-I say a placeholder but I sometimes wonder if it is a straw man or even a bogeyman as it gives a target for those who dislike the not-agile world.
-I don't believe I have ever worked on a waterfall project myself, well not one that followed the flow that we would typically attribute to waterfall.
-I have however been on many-a-project whose process flow would look somewhat like the iterative cascade of Figure 10.
-I am still surprised that the waterfall model even came into being is it just feels unnatural and not how I, as a mostly self-taught developer, have ever thought would be a good idea.
-The cynic in me though feels it is an ideal process for the sort of company where change control and charging for changes is a big part of their operating/revenue model; it could be though that the charging model I am critical of was because of the single direction of the waterfall model and that backing up a step was so expensive.
+Some people claim to have done waterfall, as I often see resumes with "skills: waterfall, agile, ..." etc., but I do wonder whether waterfall is a real-life process or just used as a placeholder for when the SDLC is heavy-process rather than agile.
+I say a placeholder, but I sometimes wonder if it is a straw man or even a bogeyman, as it gives a target for those who dislike the not-agile world.
+I don't believe I have ever worked on a waterfall project myself, well, not one that followed the flow that we would typically attribute to waterfall.
+I have, however, been on many-a-project whose process flow would look somewhat like the iterative cascade of Figure 10.
+I am still surprised that the waterfall model even came into being.
+It just feels unnatural and not how I, as a mostly self-taught developer, have ever thought would be a good idea.
+The cynic in me, though, feels it is an ideal process for the sort of company where change control and charging for changes is a big part of their operating/revenue model; it could be, though, that the charging model I am critical of was because of the single direction of the waterfall model and that backing up a step was so expensive.

 As always, your feedback is appreciated.